edrandall-dev/python/README.md

 # python-pong
 This is a simple pong game, written in python.

-I have now added a couple of lines of code!
+It is based on the tutorials from the University of Nottingham's "Computerphile" Youtube channel.